unknown-kofz/crest-gold-bird-ai-website/README.md

 - **Rook** – Harsh, croaking caws; social and noisy.
 - **Collared Dove** – Soft, rhythmic cooing: “coo-coo-coo.”
 - **Magpie** – Chattering and cackling calls; harsh and varied.
-- maybe - **Long-tailed Tit** – High-pitched trills and “tsirrup” calls; travels in groups.
+- **Long-tailed Tit** – High-pitched trills and “tsirrup” calls; travels in groups.
 - **Coal Tit** – Thin, high-pitched “see-see” notes; quieter than other tits.
-- **Nuthatch**(commonly known as Nuthatch in the UK) – Loud, whistling “twit-twit-twit”; often repeated.
+- **Nuthatch** – Loud, whistling “twit-twit-twit”; often repeated.
 - **Treecreeper** – Faint, high-pitched “tsee” call; hard to hear.
 - **Meadow Pipit** – Thin, repetitive chirps; often heard in open fields.
 - **Willow Warbler** – Sweet, descending song; soft and flowing.
 - **Chiffchaff** – Repetitive “chiff-chaff” notes; simple and rhythmic.

-This regional focus supports local conservation awareness and makes the app useful for schools, nature groups, and citizen science initiatives across the West Midlands.
+This regional focus supports conservation awareness and makes the website a valuable tool for education and citizen science in the West Midlands.

+---

-📜 License
+## 📜 License
 This project is licensed under the MIT License.
-See LICENSE for details.
+See `LICENSE` for details.